mage0r/Tapestry-Control/BLUETOOTH.md

 Connect to Characteristic UUID: f82be6f8-3b05-11ec-8d3d-0242ac130003 Write command:
 	<deviceID>A<animation id>
+This will play the appropriate animation.

+Clearing an animation.
+Connect to Characteristic UUID: f82be6f8-3b05-11ec-8d3d-0242ac130003 Write command:
+	<deviceID>D<animation id>
-This will show the appropriate animation.
+This will reset the appropriate animation.